Bealby/grandpas-pocket-watch-shop/README.md

 To achieve this goal, e-commerce design conventions used by strong brands such as 'Amazon', 'ebay' and
-'Etsy', need to be applied.
-This was done.
+'Etsy', can be used as a benchmark.

 The **Navigation Bar** will be fixed at the top, with the **Logo** and **Search Bar** stretched across the centre.